"Second Generation" Women Artists in Israel

-This entry will discuss works created from the mid–1960s to the early 2000s that indicate how Israeli women artists born to survivors have dealt with the legacy of the Holocaust.
-The text will first address works in which the Holocaust trauma of the mothers is reflected in the art of their daughters, followed by works that demonstrate how second-generation women artists have coped with being “replacements” for family members who perished in the Holocaust—in their parents’ eyes, a posthumous expression of victory over the Germans.
-Finally, we shall examine works that reflect how daughters of survivors have dealt with their role as “memorial candles,” taking upon themselves the task of serving as a link in the historical chain of the Jewish people for the sake of the past that was obliterated.
+Works created from the mid–1960s to the early 2000s indicate how Israeli women artists born to survivors have dealt with the legacy of the Holocaust.
+Their art reflects their mothers’ Holocaust trauma.
+They demonstrate how second-generation women artists have coped with being “replacements” for family members who perished in the Holocaust—in their parents’ eyes, a posthumous expression of victory over the Germans.
+Other works reflect how daughters of survivors have dealt with their role as “memorial candles,” taking upon themselves the task of serving as a link in the historical chain of the Jewish people for the sake of the past that was obliterated.

-A number of psychological studies have found that, of all the identities that a mother passes on to her daughter, the most significant ones are those that she experienced proximate to her own motherhood.
-It is therefore reasonable to assume that women survivors who became mothers soon after the Holocaust passed on to their daughters the trauma and horror that they had experienced during the Holocaust.
-There are studies that point to a symbiotic connection, in particular between survivor mothers and their children, through which feelings of trauma are transmitted to the second generation.
+A number of psychological studies have found that, of all the identities a mother passes on to her daughter, the most significant are those that she experienced proximate to her own motherhood.
+It is therefore reasonable to assume that women survivors who became mothers soon after the Holocaust passed on to their daughters the trauma and horror they had experienced during the Holocaust.
+Studies point to a symbiotic connection, in particular between survivor mothers and their children, through which feelings of trauma are transmitted to the second generation.
 Other researchers claim that there are dreams and fantasies common to survivor parents and their children, and that in fact the children are reliving the experiences of their parents.

 Already as a young girl, Rivka Miriam struggled with the profound sense of trauma transmitted to her by her parents, in particular her mother.
 She was born in Israel in 1952 to Leib and Esther Rochman, both from Minsk Mazowiecki, Poland, where they were imprisoned in the ghetto and later married, in 1942.
 The couple managed to escape the ghetto and found shelter in the home of a locale Pole.
 Together with them in their hiding place were Esther’s sister and two friends of Leib’s, one of whom later became his brother-in-law.
 All five of them at various points took on assumed identities, fled, and hid in a cellar and in pits in the forest.

-Somewhat later, in 1965, drawings rendered in pastels (fig. 3–4) were added in the empty spaces; they portrayed emaciated figures, some of them bald, who appeared to be hiding and were looking out with frightened eyes, all enclosed within an oval.
-In the first drawing (fig. 3), for example, we see the figure of a woman without hair, her mouth closed and eyes wide open, looking sideways in terror at something unseen.
+Somewhat later, in 1965, drawings rendered in pastels were added in the empty spaces; they portrayed emaciated figures, some of them bald, who appeared to be hiding and were looking out with frightened eyes, all enclosed within an oval.
+In the first drawing, for example, we see the figure of a woman without hair, her mouth closed and eyes wide open, looking sideways in terror at something unseen.
 Her femininity is underscored by a large green bosom.
 The background is drawn in splashes of green and black surrounding the figure.

-In the second picture (fig. 4), also within an oval, the figures of two young girls are crowded together with the head of a young boy peeking at them.
-Both scenes powerfully convey a sense of anguish, horror and fear, recalling the situations where victims were packed in close quarters in hiding places.
-Although these drawings do not portray specific people, they are influenced by the parents’ stories, their hiding places and the moments of terror that they experienced.
+In the second picture, also within an oval, the figures of two young girls are crowded together with the head of a young boy peeking at them.
+Both scenes powerfully convey a sense of anguish, horror, and fear, recalling the situations where victims were packed in close quarters in hiding places.
+Although these drawings do not portray specific people, they are influenced by the parents’ stories, their hiding places, and the moments of terror that they experienced.

 The theme of “revisiting” the Holocaust is a prominent motif among the second generation of Holocaust survivors, stemming largely from the subconscious message transmitted by survivors to their children, as if to say: Experience the Holocaust and keep it alive for our sake.
 The relationship between the survivors and their children is a symbiotic one that finds expression in the obsessive need to return, time after time, to the Holocaust and emerge from it alive once again.
 The resulting behavioral schema can be likened to an imaginary time tunnel in which the second generation are able to transfer some of their parents’ past into the present and make it part of their “self” for a certain time frame in order to try to understand what their parents, or the family members who perished, experienced.